Nexstream/cordova-plugin-eghl/README.md

         * Check the eGHL documentation for parameter names.

-        * [All Field are defined as String], Except paymentTimeout.
+        * [All Field are defined as String], Except paymentTimeout and sdkTimeout.

+        * NOTE: Parameter names and spelling follow iOS, wherever the Android and iOS
+        * names differ!
         */

         // List of accepted params and some value detail (refer docs for more detail):